-For women who breastfeed, our nurses and lactation consultants are available for individual assistance.
+We are a Baby Friendly-designated hospital, which means that we offer breastfeeding mothers the information, confidence and skills needed to successfully initiate and continue breastfeeding their babies.
+Our nurses and lactation consultants are available for individual assistance.
 If patients have difficulties at home, a UC Irvine Medical Center lactation consultant is available to provide advice and guidance over the phone or in person at the hospital.

 Our physicians are among the best in their field, and many of them have been named Best Doctors in America™ by their peers.